 Family law is a diverse area of legal practice that deals with many family-related topics, including divorce, adoption, paternity, emancipation, custody and more.
+Navigating family matters can be complex.
 A competent family law attorney can assist you at court hearings, help negotiate with a spouse or former partner, and draft documents for the court regarding custody, property, and money that may be at issue.

 This article will provide brief descriptions of a few of the many areas that come under the umbrella of family law.
 You can visit our topic-specific pages on divorce, child custody, child support, alimony, and protection orders for more specific information.